TurboGears/tg2docs/docs/turbogears/wiki20.rst

 to store its data.
 By default TurboGears will automatically create tables for each model it is aware of, this is performed during the application setup phase.

-The setup phase is managed by the ``Wiki-20/wiki20/websetup`` python module, we are just going to add to``websetup/boostrap.py`` the lines required to create a FrontPage page for our wiki, so it doesn't start empty.
+The setup phase is managed by the ``wiki20/wiki20/websetup`` python module, we are just going to add to ``websetup/bootstrap.py`` the lines required to create a FrontPage page for our wiki, so it doesn't start empty.

 We need to update the file to create our `FrontPage` data just before